 - She drinks too much soda.

 - I have been spending too much time scrolling through social media lately.

 Much + more

-We can say ‘many more’ or ‘much more’ and it is simple to decide which one we use — it all depends of the noun we are talking about.
-In the examples below, we are using ‘much more’ with the uncountable nouns ‘water’, ‘attention’, and ‘food’.
+We can say many more or much more and it is simple to decide which one we use — it all depends on the noun we are talking about.
+In the examples below, we are using ‘much more’ with the uncountable nouns water, attention, and food.